-In any foreign market, companies should consider several general principles for effective protection of their intellectual property.
-For general background and more information, please review our article on Protecting Intellectual Property and our IPR protection website Stopfakes.gov.
+In any foreign market companies should consider several general principles for effective management of their intellectual property.
+For background on these principles please link to the following article on Protecting Intellectual Property and Stopfakes.gov,or contact ITA’s Office of Intellectual Property Rights Director, Stevan Mitchell at Stevan.Mitchell@trade.gov.

 Several general principles are important for effective management of IPR in Mexico.
 First, it is important to have an overall strategy to protect your rights.
 Second, IPR is protected differently in Mexico than in the United States, so you need to understand the specific procedures for Mexico.
 Third, rights must be registered and enforced in Mexico under national legislation.
 Your U.S. trademark and patent registrations will not protect you in Mexico.
 On the other hand, signatories of the Berne Convention for the Protection of Literary and Artistic Works provide protection to each other’s nationals’ copyrighted works and provide that nationals of all signatory countries be provided with the same rights as Mexicans.